 When you choose Mode 2, the codec receives 98.4% of the bandwidth allocated from the T1 PRI line, and uses a clock that is 98.4% of a multiple of 56 kbps or 64 kbps.
 The MAX constructs the BONDING management subchannel by using the remaining 1.6% of the bandwidth specified for the call with the Base Ch Count parameter.
 Mode 2 provides a subset of Manual features.

-• Mode 3 uses the BONDING inverse-multiplexing protocol, provides the host device with a clock that is an exact multiple of 64 kbps, and uses a management subchannel.
+Mode 3 uses the BONDING inverse-multiplexing protocol, provides the host device with a clock that is an exact multiple of 64 kbps, and uses a management subchannel.
+This setting provides a subset of Delta features.